plotters-rs/guide/src/intro/introduction.md

-# Plotters Develvoper's Guide
+# Plotters Developer Guide

 Plotters is a drawing library aimed to expedite the production of high-quality data visualization in Rust.

 Plotters supports various types of backend and provides a easy-to-use high level drawing API that makes data visualization easy.
 The Plotters API is designed to be highly flexible and extensible.

-Plotters is able to render the data visualization as a static image, a GIF animation and even realtime rendering backed on WASM, Piston Window or GTK/Cario.
+Plotters is able to render the data visualization as a static image, a GIF animation and even real-time rendering backed on WASM, Piston Window or GTK/Cairo.

 ## Source code in this book